Arm enables custom instructions for embedded CPUs

 Simon Segars, CEO of the Cambridge, England-based company, made the announcement today in a keynote talk at the Arm TechCon 2019 event in San Jose, California.
 Arm’s partners have shipped more than 150 billion chips to date.

+“This will enable all of you to move quicker,” Segars said.
+“Adding this capability we have thought a lot about how we support the tools flow.”

+Arm announced its Flexible Access program in July, and 75% of Arm processor licenses signed in the last two years now include this program, where developers can tweak their designs without having to continuously go back to Arm for approval.

-Arm has architected a way to support intelligent and rapid development of fully integrated custom CPU instructions without software fragmentation, the company said.
+The custom instructions go further.
+Arm has architected a way to support intelligent and rapid development of fully integrated custom CPU instructions without software fragmentation, Segars said.

+“I’m expecting much more creativity as we move toward the fifth wave of computing,” Segars said.

 The custom instructions are a new feature for the Armv8-M architecture.
 Arm custom instructions will initially be implemented in Arm Cortex-M33 CPUs starting in the first half of 2020 at no additional cost to new and existing licensees, enabling SoC designers to add their own instructions for specific embedded and IoT.